Configuration Guide · EN · 15 min read

 The backplate is the foundation of the entire system.
 Three materials are available, each with different buoyancy characteristics:

 - Steel backplate (approx. 2 kg negative) — ideal for cold water diving with thick wetsuits or drysuits, where you need significant ballast from the plate itself.
-Steel divers typically need less ankle/belt weight.
+Steel divers typically need less belt weight.
 Not ideal for travel due to airline weight restrictions.

 - Aluminium backplate (approx. neutral to slightly negative) — the most versatile choice.
 Near-neutral buoyancy in warm water with a 3mm suit.
 Works well in most recreational diving conditions without requiring excessive weight.
 Travel-friendly.